 - Help you access tax rebates you may have been putting off, such as R&D Tax Credits.

 - A sounding board – we know that being a business owner in tough, uncertain times is not easy.
 So remember, we are there to listen and where appropriate, give advice.
 Call us or email at [email protected] to book an appointment.

 - When you’re ready we can discuss ways to make your business more resilient going forward.

 Richmond Council has said they will not take enforcement action if residents are temporarily unable to pay their council tax.
 If that is your situation, contact your local council to come to an agreement.

-NEW: The government has introduced extra protection for businesses with a ban on eviction for commercial tenants who miss rent payments.
+The government has introduced extra protection for businesses with a ban on eviction for commercial tenants who miss rent payments.
 You must agree this with your landlord and you will still be expected to pay all rent due at a later date.

-NEW: Financial assistance for employers unable to pay statutory redundancy payments
+Financial assistance for employers unable to pay statutory redundancy payments

 Many of our clients are local to the Richmond area.
 Sarah Olney’s office has begun a list of local resources.
 As we hear of others in the wider area we will link to them, let us know if you know of any by emailing us.